containers/podman-desktop/website/tutorial/managing-your-application-resources.md

 ## Managing volumes

-Perform any of the following actions after navigating to the component page.
+Perform any of the following actions after navigating to the component page:

 ![volume actions](img/volume-actions.png)